0thigs/LoginPage/README.md

-# Before starting the project, install the dependencies using the following command inside the folder containing the files:
+### Before starting the project, install the dependencies using the following command inside the folder containing the files:

-### npm install
+'npm install'

-# Now, to run the project, type in your terminal inside the files folder:
+### Now, to run the project, type in your terminal inside the files folder:

-### npm start
+'npm start'

-# Soon it will open a 'localhost'!
+### Soon it will open a 'localhost'!